-ISSUES GAPS · RECOMMENDATIONS INPUT • ACDS Planning The absence of a formal needs assessment (and related functional specification) effort has been a major reason for ACDSsespecially their earlier versionsto have failed or not to have lived up to expectation.
-Inasmuch as ACDSs, like other auto- mated systems, are constantly being redeveloped or modified, a needs assessment/functional specification effort is never to late, and the resultant document should be contantly updated.
-The lack of user involvement through- out the ACDS development process (i.e., planning, designing, testing, implementing, operating and maintain- ing) has resulted in a lack of user support of ACDS at both the data in- put and data utilization ends of the ACDS.
-User involvement should not only be encouraged but mandated at every stage of the ACDS developmentand redevelopmentprocess.
-While LEAAin particular OBSCIS funds have been critical in the development of ACDSs, they have not prevented the "reinventing of the wheel".
-Despite the demise of LEAA, the federal government should continue to help states by funding i) basic ACDS research and development efforts, ii) ACDS-related technical assistance assignments to requesting states, iii) a national clearing- house for ACDS-related information (including a yearly national meeting for ACDS administrators to meet each other and to be exposed to recent ACDS developments), and iv) an ACDS- related evaluation program.
-While SEARCH Group, Inc., has carried out its LEAA/BJS-funded activities (to support OBSCIS and related developments) with diligence, it has had this role since 1973.
-The federal government (i.e., the BJS) should awardon a competitive basistwo, five-year grants to carry out the above recommended activi- ties: one grant to carry out the first three activities; the second grant to carry out the fourth eval- uation activity. • ACDS Design Several problems can occur when the corrections agency does not have direct control over its ACDS main- frame.
-As some are currently planning, corrections agencies should consider the use of mini- and microcomputers (especially in a linked network of distributed processors)the impact and potential of these new technol- ogies need to be evaluated.
-Several problems can occur when data elements and procedures are not first clarified, codified and/or standard- ized.
-Data elements and procedures should be continually clarified, codified, and/or standardized, and a manual should be produced and updated accordingly.
-In regard to data base design, prob- lems can occur if data files are sequential; if the data base manage- ment system (DBMS) is not well under- stood; if the historical data file cannot be directly accessed by sta- tistical analysis packages; and if no purge criteria exist for historical data.
+ISSUES GAPS · RECOMMENDATIONS INPUT • ACDS Planning • The absence of a formal needs assess- ment (and related functional specifi- cation) effort has been a major reason for ACDSsespecially their earlier versionsto have failed or not to have lived up to expectation. mated systems, are constantly being • The lack of user involvement through- out the ACDS development process (i.e., planning, designing, testing, implementing, operating and maintain- ing) has resulted in a lack of user support of ACDS at both the data in- put and data utilization ends of the ACDS. encouraged but mandated at every stage of the ACDS developmentand · While LEAAin particular OBSCIS funds have been critical in the development of ACDSs, they have not prevented the "reinventing of the wheel". • Despite the demise of LEAA, the federal government should continue to help states by funding i) basic ACDS research and development efforts, ii) ACDS-related technical assistance assignments to requesting states, iii) a national clearing- house for ACDS-related information (including a yearly national meeting for ACDS administrators to meet each other and to be exposed to recent ACDS developments), and iv) an ACDS- related evaluation program.
+While SEARCH Group, Inc., has carried out its LEAA/BJS-funded activities (to support OBSCIS and related developments) with diligence, it has had this role since 1973. • ACDS Design Several problems can occur when the corrections agency does not have direct control over its ACDS main- frame.
+As some are currently planning, cor- rections agencies should consider the use of mini- and microcomputers (especially in a linked network of distributed processors)the impact and potential of these new technol- ogies need to be evaluated.
+Several problems can occur when data elements and procedures are not first clarified, codified and/or standard- ized. • Data elements and procedures should In regard to data base design, prob- lems can occur if data files are sequential; if the data base manage- ment system (DBMS) is not well under- stood; if the historical data file cannot be directly accessed by sta- tistical analysis packages; and if no: purge criteria exist for historical data.
 Data files should be structured for random access; DBMSs should be com- paratively evaluated by using a "benchmark" testing procedure; his- torical data should be aggregated in a manner that allows direct access by statistical analysis packages; and suitable purge criteria should be developed.